Greener Pastures

 recenty.
 Stayed at Rye which is not far from

-Portsea where these photographs were taken.
+Portsea where these two photographs were taken.

 It was a beautifully sunny and pleasantly warm day.